fiestajetsam/I-D/draft-gruessing-ntp-ntpv5-requirements/draft-gruessing-ntp-ntpv5-requirements.md

 SHOULD be able to migrate and change their identifiers as stratum topologies or network configuration changes occur.

+The specification MUST have support for servers to notify clients that the service is unavailable, and clients MUST have clearly defined behaviours honouring this signalling.
+In addition to this servers SHOULD be able to communicate to clients that they should reduce their query interval rate when the server is under high bandwidth or has reduced capacity.

-Clients SHOULD re-establish connections with servers at an interval to prevent attempting to maintain connectivity to a dead host and give network operators the ability to move traffic away from IP addresses in a timely manner.
-This functionality should also compliment having a "Kiss of Death" or similar message from servers.
+Clients SHOULD re-establish connections with servers at an interval to prevent attempting to maintain connectivity to a dead host and give network operators the ability to move traffic away from hosts in a timely manner.

 ## Algorithms